Learning Difficulties Assessment

-Other learning difficulties (occasionally referred to as nonverbal learning difficulties), which is a focus of the Learning Difficulties Assessment, involves poor motor coordination, spatial awareness, social and/or sensory dysfunction, and also encompass difficulties in areas that enable effective learning such as attention or memory.
-Many of the specified disorders tend to exist together – that is, it is not uncommon for a child with poor expressive language to have concurrent trouble with reading, writing or spelling and an inability to focus attention for an extended period.
+Other learning difficulties (occasionally referred to as nonverbal learning difficulties), which is a focus of the Learning Difficulties Assessment, involves poor motor coordination, spatial awareness, social and/or sensory dysfunction, and also encompasses difficulties in areas that enable effective learning such as attention or memory.
+Many of the specified disorders tend to co-exist – that is, it is not uncommon for a child with poor expressive language to have concurrent trouble with reading, writing or spelling and an inability to focus attention for an extended period.

 The neurological basis of learning difficulties

 Language can be perceived in one of two ways: through a visual medium such as reading words on a page or through an auditory medium such as listening to a teacher speak.
 Children with learning difficulties often do not experience problems with their eyes or their ears, however, their difficulties are the result of how their eyes or ears process the incoming information and are relayed to the relevant part of the brain.
 Learning difficulties originate in the brain which is why they are often referred to as developmental disorders with a neurological basis.